polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 - If there is an unsigned transaction with `TransactionPriority::max_value()` and another signed transaction, the unsigned transaction is placed first in the queue
 - If there are two transactions from different senders, the `priority` determines which transaction is more important and should be included in the block first
-- If there are two transactions from the same sender with an identical `nonce`: only one transaction can be included in the block, so only the transaction with the higher fee is included in the queue
+- If there are two transactions from the same sender with an identical `nonce`, only one transaction can be included in the block, so only the transaction with the higher fee is included in the queue

 ## Executing transactions and producing blocks